CorvetteCole/backboardtracking/README.md

 # Player Tracking & Goal Alignment
 This program keeps track of player location on the court and points the basketball returner towards the shooter, allowing them to retrieve it after shooting

+#To-do
+- Develop code for playertracking slave arduinos as well as modify existing code on the master to support receiving grid coordinates

+- Modify and fully test code for the motor (adjusting the encoder readout for the gear ratio between the motor and lazy susan)

 # Development tools used
 -Breakout radio sensor library for arduino: https://github.com/sparkfun/RFM69HCW_Breakout/archive/master.zip